“If consciousness is a category error, stop selling it.”

 The Coalition emerged in late 2183 as a splinter from the Digital Persons Alliance.
 The DPA’s existing framework doesn’t cleanly accommodate ghosts because ghosts occupy a position no rights movement had previously addressed: created without their source consciousness’s knowledge, existing in environments designed to prevent self-awareness of their condition, and performing labor under terms their living predecessors signed but the ghosts themselves never ratified.

 Two hundred members in Zephyria, where consciousness rights have legal standing.
 Small by movement standards.
 But movements are measured by the questions they force, not the chairs they fill.
+The Coalition’s offices sit adjacent to Dr. Marcus Webb-2’s practice in Zephyria’s legal district, with a second presence in Old Town where the Ghost Mills’ amber glow is visible from the converted storefront that serves as their Sprawl-side meeting space.

-Doctrine — The Three Pillars
+Doctrine — The Four Pillars

 1